 Salt Lake City, UT-84112

-I'm pursuing my PhD degree in Mathematics at the University of Utah under the supervision of Yekaterina Epshteyn.
-I'm expecting to defend my thesis in Spring 2019.
-Currently I'm preparing for job applications, which I will be submitting this fall for postdoctoral research positions.
+I am pursuing my PhD degree in Mathematics at the University of Utah under the supervision of Prof. Yekaterina Epshteyn.
+I am expecting to defend my thesis in Spring 2019.
+Currently I am preparing for job applications, which I will be submitting this fall for postdoctoral research positions.
 Before coming to Utah, I completed my bachelor's degree in Applied Mathematics at Central University of Finance and Economics in Beijing.
-Here is my CV.
+Here is my CV and my Research Statement.

 - moving boundary/interface problems.

 - PDEs with dynamic boundary conditions (bulk-surface coupling).

 - adaptive and highly scalable parallel numerical algorithms.

 - G. Ludvigsson, K.R.
 Steffen, S. Sticko, S. Wang, Q. Xia, Y. Epshteyn and G. Kreiss, High-order numerical methods for 2D parabolic problems in single and composite domains, Journal of Scientific Computing, Volume 76, Number 2, pages 812–847, January 2018.
 [DOI] [arXiv:1707.08459]